sjbrown/misc_work/genesis/rules.md

  * The band's COIN can be spent on any expense, by any player, at any time.
  * Any member can add their own COIN to buying an activity in Studio phase

-To go into the studio, the band must first hire a Producer and spend the associated COIN.
+To go into the studio, the band must first hire at least one Producer and spend the associated COIN.

 A single studio phase can be used to write and record multiple songs.
 For each action, the Producer must be paid the indicated COIN fee.